 ‘We invite stakeholders to provide feedback and input as part of our consultation process’, said Dr Larsson.

-The consultation will be open from 31 August until 30 September 2020.
+The consultation will be open from 31 August and has been extended to close on 21 October 2020.